Sparx4life7xxx/NBA-CHAMPS/README.md

 Loading the Dataset, Model fitting, evaluating the model, and deploying the model are the basic steps of predictive modelling that are being used on a dataset that contains various attributes of NBA stats.
 This predictive model uses ridge regression to determine which NBA team has a better chance to win the playoffs.
 This model gives us a predicted winning percentage of a team for every season from the year 2003.

+predict.csv is taken from http://basketball-reference.com/ which is web scrapped by me.
+This dataset gives us stats from the knockout stages where teams compete to win the championship.

+This project is inspired from VikParuchuri MVP project https://github.com/dataquestio/project-walkthroughs/blob/master/mvp and Jhonathan Lee https://github.com/dataquestio/project-walkthroughs/blob/master/mvp/machine_learning.ipynb.